Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Bibliography review

-In the last five years the studies in this topic are highlighted.
-A complete review of REC, can be found in the monography \cite{RECbook}, where they analyzed the subject from different perspectives, going from regulatory and legal positions to the economical and power system coordinator challenges.
-The subject is covered not only in the European case but also in North America. application.
-The implementations of RECs in countries as Spain, Italy, Canada, U.S., Germany, Switzerland, France, Brazil, Denmark, Bulgaria, Greece are presented.
+A comprehensive review of RECs can be found in the monograph \cite{RECbook}, where the authors examine the topic from multiple perspectives, including regulatory, legal, economic, and power system coordination challenges.
+The analysis extends beyond the European context to include North America, covering REC implementations in Spain, Italy, Canada, the U.S., Germany, Switzerland, France, Brazil, Denmark, Bulgaria, and Greece.

-In our paper, we focus in particular in the applications to the Italian framework, where a virtual energy exchange and financial incentives are applied.
-A review about the status of energy communities in Italy can be found in \cite{RI}.
-Recent works addressing management and legal issues of RECs in Italy can be found in \cite{ECIt1, ECIt3, ECIt4} and the study about the impact of this new type of participant on the power grid is analyzed in \cite{ECIt2}.
+In this paper, we specifically focus on the equilibrium of RECs operating under the virtual framework, with particular attention to the Italian case, where the most advanced implementations have been developed.
+A review of the status of energy communities in Italy is available in \cite{RI}, while recent studies addressing management and legal aspects can be found in \cite{ECIt1, ECIt3, ECIt4}.
+Additionally, the impact of this new type of market participant on the power grid is analyzed in \cite{ECIt2}.

-Among the different modeling tools applied in the literature to address the problem of optimal investment, optimal sizing of power grids and fair sharing rule for incentives, game theoretic approaches had been widely used because they offer a reasonable answer to problem where different participant have to agree in order to obtain the maximum benefit for the group.
+Various modeling tools have been applied in the literature to address optimal investment strategies, power grid sizing, and fair incentive-sharing mechanisms.
+Among these, game-theoretic approaches have been widely used, as they provide a structured framework for situations where multiple participants must cooperate to maximize collective benefits.

-In the electricity sector, game theoretic approaches started to be applied in peer-to-peer trading energy in smart grids and distribution systems.
-The solutions based in game models show a performance improvement in such energy trading mechanism \cite{WCRS, P2PStak, P2Pstak2,P2PGame}.
-In the same line, these techniques are now been used to study the optimal investment and management of RECs.
-By applying game theory to fairly distribute the value of the community and optimally allocate investment in power production and energy storage, several works report cost reductions and value enhancement from joining an energy community \cite{CGS}.
-The literature reveals a trend to apply cooperative games to this end \cite{MMM, CGS, VEC, CGEC, MCA} and occasionally Stackelberg games \cite{CSG2}.
+In the electricity sector, game-theoretic methods were initially applied to peer-to-peer energy trading in smart grids and distribution systems, demonstrating improved performance in such mechanisms \cite{P2PStak, P2Pstak2, P2PGame, WCRS}.
+More recently, these techniques have been employed to study the optimal investment and management of RECs.
+By leveraging game theory to fairly distribute community value and optimize investment in power generation and energy storage, several studies report cost reductions and enhanced benefits for REC members \cite{CGS}.
+The literature shows a growing trend toward using cooperative game theory for these purposes \cite{VEC, CGEC, MMM, MCA, CGS}, with occasional applications of Stackelberg games \cite{CSG2}.